ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-reqs.md

 You can order add-on services.
 For more information, see [Services for {{site.data.keyword.cloud_notm}} Cyber Recovery](/docs/vmwaresolutions?topic=vmwaresolutions-cr_planning#cr_planning-addon-services).

-Price calculations are automatically generated when you access the {{site.data.keyword.cloud_notm}} Cyber Recovery instance order page.
+Price calculations are automatically generated when you access the {{site.data.keyword.cloud}} Cyber Recovery instance order page.
 Default selections include the Data Center SP Professional license for NSX-T™, the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, 768 GB RAM, and NFS storage for both the consolidated and workload clusters.

 Ensure that you complete the following tasks: